duncanldaho/tmux.conf/README.md

 ```
 cp .tmux.conf ~/.tmux.conf
 ```
-3. Uncomment the functions under 'main' to fit your needs.
+3. Uncomment the functions under 'main' to fit your needs for the left and right status scripts.